What is the Towns Fund?

 The town's board has local council members, local resident and business representatives as well as key links into the Dearne area groups.

-Individual projects will make plans to consult and engage with the community at key points in the projects and details of these will be shown on the Towns Fund Goldthorpe website.
+Individual projects will make plans to consult and engage with the community at key points.
+Details of these will be shown on the Towns Fund Goldthorpe website.

 Key milestone information and messages are shared on Barnsley Council's and Dearne area team’s social media pages.
 You can also see social media exchanges on Twitter for Goldthorpe #TownsFund #The Dearne